 At one point during His ministry, Jesus said something rather startling.
-Well, He said many things that were startling and designed to break through the chains of religion, ego, and pride.
-Choosing a Samaritan to be the hero of a story was startling to His Israeli hearers.
+Well, He said many starling things designed to break through the chains of religion, ego, and pride.
+Choosing a Samaritan to be the hero of a story was shocking to His Israeli hearers.
 Declaring that it is harder for the rich to enter His kingdom than for a camel to go through the eye of a needle surely got folk’s attention.
-And His cry from the cross for forgiveness instead of cursing those that nailed His hands and feet to the cross surely gave folks pause.
+And His cry from the cross for forgiveness instead of cursing those that nailed His hands and feet surely gave folks pause.
 While those are all excellent examples, and there are many more, what I have in mind is something else.

-One day, almost out of the blue, Jesus declared, “Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it at all.”
-(Luke 18:17, NASB95) Not startled?
+One day, almost out of the blue, Jesus declares, “Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it at all.”
+(Luke 18:17, NASB95) Not startled, shocked, or surprised?
 Think about it, really ponder on it for a moment.
 What did Jesus mean by “like a child?”
-Why does receiving the kingdom of God like an adult and not a child disqualify someone from entering?
+Why does receiving the kingdom of God like an adult disqualify us from entering?
 How exactly does this work anyway?

 Now, Jesus didn’t explain it.
 He simply said it and let it lay there.
 Context gives us some clues.
 In Luke, the context is the pride of religion which is on display in both the preceding and following verses.

 In the preceding verses, Jesus tells a parable about the prayers of a proud judgmental Pharisee and a humble sinner.
 The point of Jesus’ parable is shown in their prayers.
 One is filled with righteous pride, place, and self-significance.
 The other does not even dare to look up, but humbly admits his sin.
 Jesus declaration was that the humble sinner went home justified and cleansed before God instead of the Pharisee.